-We are the owner of various U.S. federal trademark registrations (®) and registration applications (TM), including the following marks referred to in this prospectus pursuant to applicable U.S. intellectual property laws: "Supernus®," "Microtrol®," "Solutrol®," "ProScreen®," "OptiScreen®," "ProPhile®," and the registered Supernus Pharmaceuticals logo.
+We are the owner of various U.S. federal trademark registrations ((B)) and registration applications (TM), including the following marks referred to in this prospectus pursuant to applicable U.S. intellectual property laws: "Supernus(B)," "Microtrol(B)," "Solutrol(B)," "ProScreen(B)," "OptiScreen(B)," "ProPhile(B)," "Trokendi XRTM," "Oxtellar XRTM," and the registered Supernus Pharmaceuticals logo.
 All other trademarks or trade names referred to in this prospectus are the property of their respective owners.
-Solely for convenience, the trademarks and trade names in this prospectus are referred to without the ® and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.
+Solely for convenience, the trademarks and trade names in this prospectus are referred to without the (B and TM symbols, but such references should not be construed as any indicator that their respective owners will not assert, to the fullest extent under applicable law, their rights thereto.

-Global Market symbol

-SUPN

-THE OFFERING

-Common stock we are offering 11,000,000 shares Common stock to be outstanding after this offering 24,912,319 shares Over- allotment option We have granted the underwriters an option for a period of up to 30 days to purchase up to 1,650,000 additional shares of common stock at the initial public offering price.
-Use of proceeds after expenses We estimate that the net proceeds from this offering, without giving effect to any participation in this offering by existing stockholders, will be approximately \$47.8 million, or approximately \$55.5 million if the underwriters exercise their over-allotment option in full based on an assumed initial public offering price of \$5.00 per share.
-We expect to use the net proceeds from this offering to fund the expected commercial launch of SPN-538 and the preparation for the commercial launch of SPN-804, the continued clinical development of SPN-810 and SPN-812, the repayment of a portion of the principle of the term loans under our secured credit facility and for other general corporate purposes.
+THE OFFERING Common stock we are offering Shares Common stock to be outstanding after this offering onenng Shales Over- allotment option We have granted the underwriters an option for a period of up to 30 days to purchase up to additional shares of common stock at the offering price.
+Use of proceeds after expenses We estimate that the net proceeds from this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their over-allotment option in full.
+We expect to use the net proceeds from this offering to fund the expected commercial launches of Oxtellar XR and Trokendi XR, the continued clinical development of SPN-810 and SPN-812, the repayment of a portion of the principal of the term loans under our secured credit facility and for other general corporate purposes.
 See "Use of Proceeds."
-Risk factors You should read the "Risk Factors" section of this prospectus beginning on page 11 for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
-NASDAQ

-Certain of our existing stockholders, including entities affiliated with New Enterprise Associates 11, Limited Partnership, OrbiMed Private Investments II, LP and Abingworth Bioventures IV, LP, have indicated an interest in purchasing an aggregate of approximately \$33.0 million in shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these existing stockholders and any of these existing stockholders could determine to purchase more, less or no shares in this offering.
-Any shares purchased by these stockholders will be subject to the lock-up agreements described in the "Underwriting" section of this prospectus.

-The number of shares of our common stock to be outstanding after this offering is based on 13,912,319 shares of common stock outstanding as of December 31, 2011 after giving effect to the conversion of 49,000,000 shares of our preferred stock outstanding as of December 31, 2011 into 12,249,998 shares of our common stock at the closing of this offering.

-The number of shares of our common stock outstanding immediately after this offering excludes:

-- 598,109 shares of common stock issuable upon the exercise of options outstanding as of December 31, 2011, with exercise prices ranging from \$0.40 to \$7.04 per share and a weighted average exercise price of \$2.75 per share (of which options to acquire 262,568 shares of common stock were vested as of December 31, 2011); - 489,571 additional shares of common stock reserved for future grants under our 2005 Stock Plan as of December 31, 2011;

-- 2,500,000 shares of common stock reserved for future issuance under our 2012 Equity Incentive Plan; - 250,000 shares of common stock reserved for future issuance under our 2012 Employee Stock Purchase Plan; - 375,000 shares of preferred stock issuable upon the exercise of warrants outstanding as of December 31, 2011 at an exercise price of \$1.00 per share which, upon the closing of this offering, will convert into warrants to purchase 93,750 shares of common stock at an exercise price equal to the lesser of the initial public offering price or \$4.00 per share; and - 200,000 shares of preferred stock issuable upon the exercise of warrants outstanding as of December 31, 2011 with an exercise price of \$1.50 per share which, upon the closing of this offering, will convert into warrants to purchase 49,999 shares of common stock at an exercise price equal to the lesser of the initial public offering price or \$6.00 per share.
+Risk factors You should read the "Risk Factors" section of this prospectus beginning on page 10 for a discussion of factors to consider carefully before deciding to invest in shares of our common stock.
+NASDAQ Global Market symbol SUPN The number of September of shares of our common stock to be outstanding after this offering is based on 24,466,049 shares of common stock outstanding as 30, 2012.
+The number of of shares of our common stock outstanding immediately after this offering excludes: : 574,820 shares of common stock issuable upon the exercise of vested and nonvested options outstanding as of September 30, 2012, with exercise prices ranging from \$0.40 to \$12.92 per share and a weighted average exercise price of \$4.89 per share (of which options to acquire 187,657 shares of common stock were vested as of September 30, 2012); • 2,391,750 shares of common stock reserved for future issuance under our 2012 Equity Incentive Plan; • : 250,000 shares of common stock reserved for future issuance under our 2012 Employee Stock Purchase Plan; 49,137 shares of common stock issued in October 2012 upon the cashless net exercise of lender warrants with an exercise price of \$4.00 per share; 15,172 shares of common stock issued in October 2012 upon the cashless net exercise of lender warrants with an exercise price of \$5.00 per share; • 18,750 shares of common stock issuable upon the exercise of warrants at an exercise price of \$4.00 per share; and • : 23,332 shares of common stock issuable upon the exercise of warrants at an exercise price of \$5.00 per share.
+Unless otherw vise indicated, all information in this prospectus: assumes no exercise by the underwriters of their option to purchase up to shares of our common stock in this offering to cover over-allotments; and • gives effect to the one-for-four reverse stock split of our common stock effected on April 9, 2012.

-Unless otherwise indicated, all information in this prospectus:

-- assumes the automatic conversion of all outstanding shares of our preferred stock into 12,249,998 shares of common stock upon the closing of this offering; and - assumes no exercise by the underwriters of their option to purchase up to 1,650,000 shares of our common stock in this offering to cover overallotments.

-In addition, unless otherwise indicated, all information in this prospectus gives effect to the one-for-four reverse stock split of our common stock effected on April 9, 2012.